mblitherland/litretro/README.md

     - Narrator voice: Turns out there was an easy and idiomatic way to do this.
     - It's not working :sob:.
 Why did I think it was?
     - I'll revisit this after 1.4 is released
-- 20: Mark cards "complete" once they've been discussed to clear up that view...
+- 20: Mark cards "complete" once they've been discussed to clear up that view... (?)
 - 25: Detailed summary with information about card and comment creators
 - 34: A user can delete their comments
+- 38: Make a rake task to automate cleaning up old retros
 - 40: Does the remove link go to the wrong comment on the discussion page with multiple users?
 (YES)
 - 41: Just to keep in mind, forms should really provide more feedback
 - 42: Restore the ability to remove comments from the discussion page (see 34, 40)